 More about Malta

 Malta became independent from Britain in 1964 and has been a republic since 1973.
 It is a democratic country with respect for the rule of law.
-Malta is a member of the major international organizations including the Council of Europe, the International Monetary Fund, the United Nations, the European Union, the Eurozone, and Europe’s Schengen Area.
+Malta is a member of major international organizations including the Council of Europe, Europe’s Schengen Area, the European Union, the Eurozone, and the International Monetary Fund.

 Living in Malta